-Because had your wife played your lifeX once more, she might have noticed the day you memorized the veins on her wrists, and how much you cherished the feeling of your fingertips tracing those paths in the shared darkness.
+Because had your wife played your lifeX once more, she might have noticed the day you memorized the veins on her wrists, and how you cherished the feeling of your fingertips tracing those paths in the shared darkness.
 She might have realized that you insisted on keeping the worn framed photo of rivers crossing because it reminded you of those veins and being next to her, the perfume of her hair like soma, the warmth of her body the sun in your world.

 And had your son played your lifeX again, he might have witnessed time dismantle the wall of your ego not out of some cruel and senseless battle, but because your will was in the way of life’s unfolding.
-And he might have caught how the day of his graduation was the day you stopped caring that you were a tin soldier of the man you once dreamed of being, because that was the day you realized your son would not waste his life like you did.
+And he might have caught how the day of his graduation was the day you stopped caring that you were a tin soldier of the man you once dreamed of becoming, because that was the day you realized your son would not waste his life like you did.

 Some life experiences, like Elon Musk’s, are sent out into space for extraterrestrials to find and become familiar with human life, like they used to do with recordings of “Thriller” and The Beatles.
 While your life would be a better portrait of an average human life, they don’t send yours.